workadventure/workadventure/README.md

 We provide a [reference installation method](https://github.com/thecodingmachine/workadventure/tree/master/contrib/docker): a production-ready `docker-compose` file that you can use out-of-the-box in the [contrib/docker](https://github.com/thecodingmachine/workadventure/tree/master/contrib/docker) directory.
 The way you set up your production environment will ultimately depend on your servers.
-Fill free to adapt the `docker-compose` file to your needs.
+Feel free to adapt the `docker-compose` file to your needs.

 > **Note**
 > WorkAdventure also provides a [hosted version](https://workadventu.re) of the application.
 Using the hosted version is